ctrlaltdeleon/infinitygauntlet/info-sessions/kevin-do-info-session.md

 ```

 - https://devskiller.com/coding-tests-skill/react/
-- What’d you think of the take home test? (if they did a take home test)
+- What’d you think of the take home test?
+(If they did a take home test.)
 - TypeScript experience?
-Overall JavaScript experience?
-Overall async experience?
+- Overall JavaScript experience?
+- Overall async experience?
 - Styling?
-Sass, inline, other?
+  - Sass, inline, other?
-- React
+- React?
   - General experience with React?
   - Difference between componentWillUpdate and componentWillReceiveProps?
   - Where do you put business logic?